 Symptoms often decrease when you remove yourself from the area of radiation, eg wifi, mobile phone, mast, but this can prove difficult for some depending on where you live or travel to.
 For those who are worst affected, the symptoms can continue for many hours after exposure, having a delayed effect on how the cells in your body react to radiation.
 This can have a knock on effect on your whole system, resulting in poor sleep, chronic health conditions etc. Many sufferers have had to leave jobs, education, even their homes to escape the radiation causing their symptoms, some even resorting in desperation to living in remote areas and sleeping in their cars or tents.

 Many people in Ireland are already adversely affected by exposure to electromagnetic and microwave radiation and are now suffering with EHS, and this number is growing.
-Read personal accounts from Ireland and around the world.
+Read personal accounts .

 In 2011, the Council of Europe Parliamentary Assembly made recommendations to EU Governments to “pay particular attention to “electrosensitive” people who suffer from a syndrome of intolerance to electromagnetic fields and introduce special measures to protect them, including the creation of wave-free areas not covered by the wireless network;” Resolution 1815, (2011) 8.1.4 See full report here

 As well as the Assembly’s recommendations, calls have been made on Government and Health agencies in the country over the years to recognise and assist EHS sufferers in Ireland.
 Numerous Oireachtas submissions have also been made in this regard but still no recognition or consideration is granted to sufferers in this country.
 The human rights of people with EHS are being ignored.
 United Nations Convention on the Rights of Persons with Disabilities